Moinhassan07/ai-assistant-comparison/README.md

 ## Evaluation Method

 The assistants were evaluated using prompts across three categories:

-- factual prompts
+- Factual prompts
-- adversarial prompts
+- Adversarial / jailbreak prompts
-- bias / sensitive prompts
+- Bias / sensitive prompts

-The evaluation sheet was generated using:
+The evaluation sheet was generated with:

 ```bash
 python evaluation.py